-- You have to rewrite your code into CUDA or OpenCL or PGI accelerator directives. - CUDA: Proprietary, C/C++ only - OpenCL: portable but cumbersome - PGI accelerator directives: not clear whether you can have most of the code live inside the GPUs.
+- You have to rewrite your code into CUDA or OpenCL or PGI accelerator directives. - CUDA: Proprietary, but maybe portable soon - OpenCL: portable but cumbersome - PGI accelerator directives: not clear whether you can have most of the code live inside the GPUs.